 Table of Contents

-The biggest risk factor, however, was and is gastritis caused by Helicobacter pylori, followed by type A gastritis.
-A Helicobacter pylori infection increases the risk for carcinoma between four and six times.
+Multiple factors have been linked to the development of gastric cancer.
+The biggest risk factor, however, is gastritis caused by Helicobacter pylori, followed by type A gastritis.
+An H. pylori infection increases the risk for gastric carcinoma by 4–6 times.

+Gastric cancer is linked to the consumption of certain foods, especially foods rich in nitrate, whereas foods rich in fiber and antioxidants are thought to protect the stomach.
+Smoking also increases the risk of gastric cancer.
 Furthermore, partial gastrectomy, the presence of certain gastric adenomatous polyps, and giant fold gastritis pose a certain risk for gastric cancer.
-Stomach ulcers, however, rarely degenerate.

-The following diseases pose a risk for gastric cancer:
+The following diseases are risk factors for gastric cancer:

 - Peutz-Jeghers syndrome